Eurail Pass Review: Eurail Global Pass

 Eurail is for non-European residents only.
 European residents have a different pass called Interrail.
 When the train ticket inspector comes to check, you might need to show your passport along with the Eurail pass.

 - Choose your package based on how old you are and how many countries you would like to visit.
-Please note that children under 12 are free per paying adult.
+Please note that children under 12 are free per paying adult (accurate as of writing this post).

-- Check that you are travelling within 11 months of purchasing this pass.
+- Make sure to check that you are travelling within 11 months of purchasing this pass.

 - Start planning where you want to go while waiting for the pass to be shipped to you.

 - Activate your ticket at any train station in Europe.
-You need to go to a counter to do this.
+You need to go to a counter at a train station to do this.

 Enjoy your travels!